People of the KLRC

 Undergraduate Research Assistants

 Cora is originally from Lancaster County, Pennsylvania.
-She is currently an undergraduate at Kansas State University majoring in Animal Science and Industry with an equine certificate.
-After graduation she plans on attending veterinary school and working in equine and dairy reproduction.
+She was an undergraduate at Kansas State University majoring in Animal Science and Industry with an equine certificate and is now a Kansas State veterinary student planning to work on equine and dairy reproduction.
 Cora came to the lab in September 2014.
 She is a spring 2016 recipient of an award from the KSU Office of Undergraduate Research and Creative Inquiry and a 2017 Johnson Cancer Center Undergraduate Research Award winner.
 When she's not working or in class, she enjoys riding horses, swing dancing, volunteering with her local church, and spending time outdoors

 Gabrielle is from Wichita, Kansas and is an undergraduate at Kansas State University.
-She is majoring in Mechanical Engineering and has been working in the KLRC lab since September 2015.
+She is majoring in Chemical Engineering and has been working in the KLRC lab since September 2015.
 Currently, she is working with Arabidopsis genes to analyze the functions of genes homologous to human tumor suppressors.
 She is a recipient of two Johnson Cancer Undergraduate Research Awards.
+She has been a campus K-INBRE scholar and is a K-INBRE STAR awardee for the 2018-2019 academic year.
 After graduation, she hopes to earn a M.D.-Ph.D. in biomedical engineering and study oncology.

 Kristen is originally from Lindale, Texas, and is an undergraduate at Kansas State University.
-She is early admitted into K-State's veterinary school, and plans to begin after her third year of undergraduate study.
+She is currently attending K-State's veterinary school.
 Kristen began working for the KLRC in the Fall of 2015.
-She is currently working on the function of genes encoding lipid proteins in sorghum.
+She has worked on the function of genes encoding lipid proteins in sorghum and on the function of genes in Arabidopsis.
 She is a recipient of two Johnson Cancer Undergraduate Research Awards.